bradfriedlander/aspnet-core-metrics/documentation/MagenicMetrics.md

 ---
 ## MagenicMetrics.IMetricService

- This service provides the persistence for [MagenicMetrics.IMetric] objects.
+ This service provides the persistence for [MagenicMetrics.IMetric](#MagenicMetrics.IMetric) objects.

- The application that uses this is responsible for providing the database that will serve as the persistence store and a table that contains columns for all of the properties defined in [MagenicMetrics.IMetric].
+ The application that uses this is responsible for providing the database that will serve as the persistence store and a table that contains columns for all of the properties defined in [MagenicMetrics.IMetric](#MagenicMetrics.IMetric).